ricniew/ITM-TLS1.n-implementation/README.md

 3 TEPS
 ======

-The manual process described in  "_TLS v1.2 only configuration - TEP, IHS, TEPS, TEPS/eWAS components_" section of the PDF file provided (https://www.ibm.com/support/pages/tivoli-monitoring-v6307-tls-v12-only-configuration-tep-ihs-teps-teps-ewas-components-and-ewas-default-certificate-renewal), was automated.
+The manual process described in the IBM Support document section: "_TLS v1.2 only configuration - TEP, IHS, TEPS, TEPS/eWAS components_"  (https://www.ibm.com/support/pages/tivoli-monitoring-v6307-tls-v12-only-configuration-tep-ihs-teps-teps-ewas-components-and-ewas-default-certificate-renewal), was automated.
 It contains the following files:

 **For WINDOWS**